 Rezone up to 59 unincorporated urban sites suitable for housing development, increasing density allowance from 354 units to 2,975 units, and partner with developers and the community to break ground on as many sites as possible by 2026.

-The Board selected 34 of the 59 sites outlined in Goal 3.1 for rezoning on 8/22/23 based on recommendations from the Planning Commission and staff.
-An additional 6 sites will be before the Board for rezoning on 12/5/23 which would bring the total number of rezoned units to 40.
-With the rezoning of these 40 sites, and the inclusion of ongoing projects and sites already zoned for housing, the Housing Element provides for up to 3,824 units which meets our Regional Housing Needs Assessment (RHNA) allocation from the Association of Bay Area Governments (ABAG) and exceeds the 2,975 unit target from Goal 3.1.
-With completion of the rezoning effort we are halfway to completing this goal, the second half will be to partner with developers and the community to break ground on as many sites as possible by 2026.
+The Board selected 34 of the 59 sites outlined in Goal 3.1 for rezoning with their adoption of the updated Housing Element in August 2023, and an additional 6 sites were rezoned by the Board in December of 2023 which brings the total number of rezoned sites to 40.
+With the rezoning of these 40 sites and the inclusion of ongoing projects and sites already zoned for housing, the Housing Element provides for up to 3,824 new housing units which meets the County’s Regional Housing Needs Assessment (RHNA) allocation from the Association of Bay Area Governments (ABAG) and exceeds the 2,975 unit target from Goal 3.1.
+With the completion of the rezoning effort, the County is halfway to completing this goal, the second half will be to partner with developers and the community to break ground on as many sites as possible by 2026.

 Key data to collect and/or track to develop good measures and/or indicators: